Logic Theorist

 Logic Theorist is a computer program written in 1956 by Allen Newell, Herbert A. Simon, and Cliff Shaw.
-It was the first program deliberately engineered to perform automated reasoning and is called "the first artificial intelligence program".
-See § Philosophical implications It would eventually prove 38 of the first 52 theorems in Whitehead and Russell's Principia Mathematica and find new and more elegant proofs for some.
+It was the first program deliberately engineered to perform automated reasoning, and has been described as "the first artificial intelligence program".
+Logic Theorist proved 38 of the first 52 theorems in chapter two of Whitehead and Bertrand Russell's Principia Mathematica, and found new and shorter proofs for some of them.

 History

-In 1955, when Newell and Simon began to work on the Logic Theorist, the field of artificial intelligence did not yet exist.
-Even the term itself ("artificial intelligence") would not be coined until the following summer.
+In 1955, when Newell and Simon began to work on the Logic Theorist, the field of artificial intelligence did not yet exist; the term "artificial intelligence" would not be coined until the following summer.

-Simon was a political scientist who had already produced classic work in the study of how bureaucracies function as well as developed his theory of bounded rationality (for which he would later win a Nobel Prize).
-The study of business organizations requires, like artificial intelligence, an insight into the nature of human problem solving and decision making.
-Simon remembers consulting at RAND Corporation in the early 1950s and seeing a printer typing out a map, using ordinary letters and punctuation as symbols.
-He realized that a machine that could manipulate symbols could just as well simulate decision making and possibly even the process of human thought.
+Simon was a political scientist who had previously studied the way bureaucracies function as well as developing his theory of bounded rationality (for which he would later win the Nobel Memorial Prize in Economic Sciences in 1978).
+He believed the study of business organizations requires, like artificial intelligence, an insight into the nature of human problem solving and decision making.
+Simon has stated that when consulting at RAND Corporation in the early 1950s, he saw a printer typing out a map, using ordinary letters and punctuation as symbols.
+This led him to think that a machine that could manipulate symbols could simulate decision making and possibly even the process of human thought.

 The program that printed the map had been written by Newell, a RAND scientist studying logistics and organization theory.
 For Newell, the decisive moment was in 1954 when Oliver Selfridge came to RAND to describe his work on pattern matching.
 Watching the presentation, Newell suddenly understood how the interaction of simple, programmable units could accomplish complex behavior, including the intelligent behavior of human beings.
 "It all happened in one afternoon," he would later say.
 It was a rare moment of scientific epiphany.

 "I had such a sense of clarity that this was a new path, and one I was going to go down.
 I haven't had that sensation very many times.
 I'm pretty skeptical, and so I don't normally go off on a toot, but I did on that one.
 Completely absorbed in it—without existing with the two or three levels consciousness so that you're working, and aware that you're working, and aware of the consequences and implications, the normal mode of thought.
 No. Completely absorbed for ten to twelve hours."

 Newell and Simon began to talk about the possibility of teaching machines to think.
 Their first project was a program that could prove mathematical theorems like the ones used in Bertrand Russell and Alfred North Whitehead's Principia Mathematica.
 They enlisted the help of computer programmer Cliff Shaw, also from RAND, to develop the program.
-(Newell says "Cliff was the genuine computer scientist of the three").
+(Newell says "Cliff was the genuine computer scientist of the three".)